Hadeelmyname/alx-low_level_programming/README.md

-This is my first C tasks ever
+This is my very first C tasks ever